kfrimpongb/Tugela/README.md

 ### Solution
 A freelance platform that seamlessly connects African youth and young professionals to on-demand work by leveraging AI to automatically recommend jobs to talent based on user profiles.

+*User Interviews*

+In August 2023, we conducted a series of interviews of freelancers and entrepreneurs based in Ghana, Nigeria, and Kenya and received amazing feedback in regards to our initial designs of the Tugela application.
+Users walked through the onboarding flows with minimal to no instructions on how to navigate.
+We observed their behavioral patterns, points of friction within the user experience, and collected their feedback upon the completion of simulated engagements.

+*Figma Designs*

+After aggregating these results and feedback, we incorporated the insights back into the design in order to optimize the user experience.
+These flows can be depicted with the Figma design found [here](https://www.figma.com/proto/y6DMTl5DfEuPkT41GwieqV/Tugela?page-id=0%3A1&type=design&node-id=2-8093&viewport=321%2C160%2C0.07&t=6FEreF6tjI2heDG9-1&scaling=scale-down&starting-point-node-id=2%3A8093).

 ![The Impact](https://github.com/j-blytix/Tugela/blob/main/docs/images/impact.png)

 ### Impact